Restorative Yoga Series:

 www.jivanaheyman.com | @jivanaheyman | facebook.com/jivanaheyman

-Tuition for this live online workshop series is $255-$395 USD sliding scale
+Tuition for this on-demand online workshop series is $255-$395 USD sliding scale

 Please take a moment to consider the intention of our scholarship program and equity pricing structure, which was created in order to amplify training access for those who hold marginalized identities and those experiencing significant financial hardship.
-If neither of those qualifications apply to you, we ask you to please consider other payment options, including our payment plans, or supporting others in our community who have decreased access to financial resources by enrolling as a Sustainer or Supporter, if this is accessible to you.
+If neither of those qualifications apply to you, we ask you to please consider other payment options, including using the tiered equity pricing structure, or supporting others in our community who have decreased access to financial resources by enrolling as a Sustainer or Supporter, if this is accessible to you.

 Radical Gift of Rest